 About Lisa Kori

-Lisa Kori has exhibited at Sónar Festival, Eyebeam Art + Technology Center, Cité de la Musique, FABRICA, Lichter Filmfest, FutureEverything, Subtle Technologies, Tech Open Air and Wearable Futures.
+Lisa Kori has exhibited at Sónar Festival, Eyebeam Art + Technology Center, Cité de la Musique, FABRICA, FutureEverything, Subtle Technologies, Tech Open Air and Wearable Futures.
 She has appeared in publications such as Vice, Vogue, Dezeen, Wired and Fast Company.
 Her work is documented in the books Crafting Wearables: Blending Technology with Fashion by Sibel Deren Guler, Madeline Gannon and Kate Sicchio (Apress, 2016) and Code as Creative Medium by Golan Levin and Tega Brain (The MIT Press, 2020).
 She is a recipient of the Thomas J. Watson Fellowship.

 Projects she is known for include Open Fit with Kyle McDonald, open source software to design pants on the fly, and Anti-NIS Accessories with Caitlin Morris, fantastical headgear to thwart mind-reading surveillance.
 Her project The Medium and the Mayhem documented experimental art and music scenes around the world.
 She collaborated with ethnomusicologist David Novak to publish their combined research in the third edition of Handmade Electronic Music by Nicolas Collins (Routledge, 2020).